-Home buyers should get a home inspection for several reasons, which all have to do with giving you as much information as possible about the condition of the property and making sure you’re paying the right price.
+Home buyers should get a home inspection for several reasons, which all involve giving you as much information as possible about the property’s condition and ensuring you’re paying the right price.

 1. Avoid a huge money pit

-As you might imagine, there are several elements of home ownership that can get quite expensive.
+As you might imagine, several elements of home ownership can get quite expensive.
 Major components of the home—like your roof, appliances, and bathroom fixtures—naturally need to be replaced over time.
-And major structural issues, like a leaky basement or faulty wiring, can lead to expensive damage and repair down the road if not caught early.
+Major structural issues, like a leaky basement or faulty wiring, can lead to expensive damage and repair down the road if not caught early.

-That’s why it’s essential to have your new home inspected before you finalize the sale.
+That’s why you must have your new home inspected before you finalize the sale.
 Regardless of whether the property is decades old or new construction, there’s potential for major issues that could cost you hundreds or thousands of dollars shortly after moving in.

 The cost of a home inspection—which averages between $300 and $600—is extremely affordable compared to many common repair costs.
 It’s best to know any major issues from the jump.